ericmdantas/aliv/README.md

---proxy, --px                    uses proxy --proxyTarget, --pxt             the http/https server where the proxy will "redirect" --proxyWhen, --pxw               when the proxy should be activated; like --pxw /api/*
+--proxy, --px                    uses proxy --proxyTarget, --pxt             the http/https server where the proxy will "redirect" --proxyWhen, --pxw               when the proxy should be activated; like --pxw /api/* --root, --ro                     set the root to a different folder, like "./src/my/deep/folder/"
 ```